Personalized Solutions. Effortless Experience. File Thru Trial™.

 Unfortunately, that is the response that many attorneys and paralegals are receiving from large nationwide court reporting agencies when trying to book a court reporter for a deposition, hearing, or trial.
 Although the arrival of the Covid-19 virus certainly didn’t help matters, many do not realize that the legal field was already experiencing a shortage of court reporters pre-pandemic.
 Court reporters remain one of the most in-demand professions in the legal industry.

 Even pre-pandemic many stenographers were nearing the age of retirement and at the same time, the industry has seen less and less individuals enrolling in court reporting programs.
+California is one of the states suffering the most from the court reporter shortage.
+To put things into perspective, we pulled the California Court Reporters Board’s exam results:

 Based on these results, there’s a rise of school closures, resulting in a significantly low number of applicants, coupled with a low overall pass rate.
-Notably, pass rates have improved since before the pandemic, highlighting the court reporting community’s active and fruitful attempts to introduce new reporters into the market.
+Notably, pass rates have improved since before the pandemic, highlighting court reporting community’s active and fruitful attempts to introduce new reporters into the market.

 Of the incredibly hard-working pool of reporters still in rotation, many have moved out of state leaving them unable to attend depositions in person.
 Of those who haven’t left, the vast majority prefer to work remotely, either for convenience or safety concerns.